yyoshiaki/screfmapping/README.md

 To address this issue, we optimized the `k.anchor` values.
 In conclusion, the `FindTransferAnchors` in the `extract_cells_seuratobj` function should be conducted with lower `k.anchor` values (for example, `k.anchor = 3`, compared to the default `k.anchor = 5`) in CD4+ T cell-enriched datasets.

-As just a quick note, please modify the `ref_mapping_seuratobj.R` file if you want to analyze a CD4+ T cells enriched dataset.
+As just a quick note, please modify the `ref_mapping_seuratobj.R` file if you want to analyze CD4+ T cell-enriched datasets.
 The option for `k.anchor` will be incorporated in a future revision.

 ```